OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/resource_video/Learning_resource_Video.md

 own picture, chose the button "Upload poster".
 If no poster is added, the freeze frame from the beginning of the video appears.

+!!! warning "Attention"

     Please consider that such a pictures needs the same pixel size than the original video.
 The corresponding data can be found in the tab "Metadata".

-#### Chapter {: #video_chapter}
+### Chapter {: #video_chapter}

 To group a video, chapters can be added.
 This simplifies especially the navigation in the video.
 A chapter is added with the button "Add chapter".
 The